 Particular attention is being focused on the continued participation towards impaired driving and occupant protection issues through the Selective Traffic Enforcement Programs (STEP).
-This program is stressed and sponsors active participation by approximately 50 Arkansas law enforcement agencies around the state.
-The following chart shows the citations issued by STEP projects during the last three years.
+This program is stressed and sponsors active participation by approximately 40 Arkansas law enforcement agencies around the state.
+The following chart shows the citations issued by STEP projects during the last four years.

 Law Enforcement projects will include high visibility sustained enforcement of alcohol, occupant protection and speed laws.
 The national mobilizations of "Click it or Ticket" (CIOT) and "Drunk Driving.
-Over the Limit, Under Arrest", along with the regional campaign, "Buckle up in Your Truck" have benefited from the greater participation of local agencies and targeted media campaigns.
-The targeted media included paid television, radio and billboard advertisements.
+Over the Limit, Under Arrest" have benefited from the greater participation of local agencies and targeted media campaigns.
+The targeted media included paid television, radio, billboard advertisements and internet.

-In Arkansas, over the past five years (2004-2008), the number of fatalities has declined from a high of 703 in 2004 to 600 in 2008.
-The most current data from 2008 shows fatalities at 600.
-The fatality rate, per 100 MVMT, for the most current period available (2004-2008) shows a decrease from 2.22 to 1.84.
+FARS data for Arkansas shows that the number of fatalities has declined from a high of 703 in 2004 to 600 in 2008.
+The preliminary state data from 2009 shows fatalities at 591.
+The fatality rate, per 100 MVMT, for the most current period available (2004-2008) shows a decrease from 2.2 to 1.8.
 Serious injuries (2's & 3's) declined from 17,435 in 2004 to 12,723 in 2008.

-While these figures do indicate decreases in fatal and injury crashes, an average of 654 motorists per year, lose their lives on Arkansas's highways and another 15,450 are seriously injured each year on Arkansas's roadways.
+While these figures do indicate decreases in fatal and injury crashes, an average (based on the 5-year period 2004-2008) of 654 motorists lose their lives and another 15,244 are seriously injured each year on Arkansas's roadways.
 In 2008, there were 600 total traffic fatalities compared to 649 the previous year.
 Over the past five years, alcohol-related fatalities averaged 187 per year.
 In 2008, there were 171 alcohol-related fatalities reported.
 This is a decrease of 10 from the previous year.
-Arkansas' alcohol-related fatalities in 2008 stood at 28.5% of the total fatalities.
+Arkansas' alcohol-related fatalities in 2008 stood at 29% of the total fatalities.

 An additional area of concern is occupant protection where in 2008, 44 percent of the recorded vehicle occupant fatalities were unrestrained.
-In 2008, Arkansas's safety belt use rate was 70.4%, while the National use rate stood at 83%.
+In 2008, Arkansas' safety belt use rate was 70.4%, while the National use rate stood at 83%.
 However, Arkansas' safety belt use rate increased to 74.4% in 2009.
 In CY 09 the State Legislature enacted a primary enforcement safety belt law which took effect on June 30, 2009.
-The AHSO led a comprehensive campaign to educate the motoring public on the new law and the consequences of non-Compliance.
-These efforts will continue in 2010.
+The AHSO led a comprehensive campaign to educate the motoring public on the new law and the consequences of non-compliance.
+These efforts will continue in 2011.

-The AHSO also recognizes the significance and impact that motorcycle related crashes
+The AHSO also recognizes the significance and impact that motorcycle related crashes are having on the overall fatality picture in this State.
+Arkansas reported 80 motorcycle